bhargavg96/linopt_lib/README.md

 This is a Linear Optimization Solver Library.
 The following Algorithm is implemented:
   - Two-phase Simplex Method

-Testing performed again CVXPY LinProg solver as benchmark.
+Testing performed against CVXPY LinProg solver as benchmark.

 Run Instructions: